Welcome to The Curious Piano Teachers. This is the place where teachers come to connect with a shared experience of learning.

 And now, here is the ‘official’ biog:

 Sally has many years of teaching experience both as a piano teacher and as a classroom music teacher.
 After her travels as a Winston Churchill Fellow, Sally founded the Oxford Piano Group as a place for pianists and teachers to collaborate and share experiences.
 She was awarded a PhD from the Institute of Education, UCL in 2013.
 Her topic was the first comprehensive study of UK piano teachers, exploring common practices, expertise, values, attitudes and motivation to teaching.
-She is very involved in teacher training and is a Principal Tutor on the Piano Teachers’ Course run by EPTA (UK).
-Furthermore, she is a trained Kodaly practitioner and is currently Director of Development of The Voices Foundation.
+She is very involved in teacher training and is a Principal Tutor on the Piano Teachers’ Course (UK).
+Furthermore, she is a trained Kodály practitioner a senior musicianship practitioner of The Voices Foundation.
 Sally is an examiner for ABRSM and is on the ABRSM Music Education Advisory Committee.
-She is a member of EPTA (UK) and the ISM.
+She is a Fellow member of the ISM.

 Curiously enough, I never thought I’d teach.
 I wanted to be a dietician!
 The idea was sparked off by a casual remark, made by my piano teacher, soon after I achieved grade 8: “You might think about doing a bit of teaching now”.
 So, without any clear idea of how I was going to teach, or what I was going to teach, I set off in a pretty ad hoc way.